Important Information and General Notes | Canada

 - Local and/or regional building codes may require meeting special conditions, such as rod elongation limits or special inspection of anchors installed in concrete and masonry.
 For compliance with these requirements, it is necessary to contact the local and/or regional building authority.

 - Components should be kept in a dry environment to limit exposure to moisture and corrosion.
-Corrosion information may be found at www.strongtie.com/corrosion.
+Read and follow the corrosion information on our website at www.strongtie.com/corrosion.

 - Anchorage solutions shall be specified by the Designer.
 Foundation size and reinforcement shall be specified by the Designer.
 Contact Simpson Strong-Tie to coordinate connecting components at the first level.